 wife are the parents of two children.
 Their son attends the University of

-Colorado-Boulder and their daughter is a high school junior and will be
+Colorado-Boulder; their daughter is high school junior and attends a public school in Kentucky.